-1. The Provincial/local Superior/Manager ("MSC representative") should be contacted by completing a complaints form.
-They have eight weeks to consider the complaint.

-2. A letter acknowledging receipt of the complaint will be sent within seven calendar days, enclosing a copy of the complaints procedure.

-3. All complaints will be thoroughly investigated.

-4. The MSC representative may organise a meeting to discuss and hopefully resolve the complaint.
+- 1. The Provincial/local Superior/Manager ("MSC representative") should be contacted by completing a complaints form.
+They have eight weeks to consider the complaint. - 2.
+A letter acknowledging receipt of the complaint will be sent within seven calendar days, enclosing a copy of the complaints procedure. - 3.
+All complaints will be thoroughly investigated. - 4.
+The MSC representative may organise a meeting to discuss and hopefully resolve the complaint.
 This communication may also take place by telephone if a meeting is not possible.
-Unless exceptional circumstances, this will be done within fourteen calendar days of sending the acknowledgement letter to the complainant.

-5. Within seven days of the meeting or discussion, the MSC representative will write to the complainant to confirm what took place and to set out any solutions that were agreed upon.

-6. If a meeting is not agreeable or possible, the MSC representative will issue a detailed written reply to the complainant, setting out their suggestions for resolving the matter within twenty-one calendar days of sending the acknowledgement letter to them.
+Unless exceptional circumstances, this will be done within fourteen calendar days of sending the acknowledgement letter to the complainant. - 5.
+Within seven days of the meeting or discussion, the MSC representative will write to the complainant to confirm what took place and to set out any solutions that were agreed upon. - 6.
+If a meeting is not agreeable or possible, the MSC representative will issue a detailed written reply to the complainant, setting out their suggestions for resolving the matter within twenty-one calendar days of sending the acknowledgement letter to them.

-7. If the complainant is still not satisfied at this point, they should contact the Provincial or MSC representative again.

-At the conclusion of this step, the Provincial may decide to take further action on the complaint.
-If, however, the Provincial decides not to take further action, the process is completed.
+usion of this step, the Pro , however, the Provincial completed. , nowever, the riovincial decides not to take . rurtiler action, the process 13

 Theme 3: Communication

-AlM: The Missionaries of the Sacred Heart ensure that all those who need to know about their safeguarding practices and procedures are communicated with proactively and have access to this information.
+AIM: The Missionaries of the Sacred Heart ensure that all those who need to know about their safeguarding practices and procedures are communicated with proactively and have access to this information.